 Florida Tech built its reputation for excellence in science and engineering education through rigorous curriculum and real-world research experiences.
 This multidisciplinary approach to education gives students in the master’s in oceanography program extreme flexibility to tailor their degree to particular interests and career goals.

-When looking at oceanography graduate programs consider Florida Tech – a university that holds many distinguished accolades that showcase its excellence in science and engineering education.
-Additionally, NASA scientists, CEOs of Fortune 500 companies and highly decorated military generals have chosen Florida Tech for their education.
+When looking at oceanography graduate programs consider Florida Tech—a university that has received many distinguished accolades demonstrating its excellence in science and engineering education.
+Additionally, NASA scientists, CEOs of Fortune 500 companies, and highly decorated military generals have chosen Florida Tech for their education.

 When looking at oceanography programs, consider that Florida Tech offers a learning experience where graduates develop expertise across a variety of disciplines, making them more attractive to potential employers.
-Other oceanography graduate programs may not offer small class sizes where professors mentor students, including collaborative research with faculty and fellow students.
-Rigorous courses, excellent laboratories and valuable field experiences combine to make oceanography a popular degree program.
+Other oceanography graduate programs may not offer small class sizes where professors mentor students, and students undertake collaborative research projects with faculty and fellow students.
+Rigorous courses, excellent laboratories, and valuable field experiences combine to make oceanography a popular degree program.

 In terms of resources, Florida Tech provides a unique array of specialized facilities that other oceanography graduate programs do not.

 While many graduate students live and work near campus, Florida Tech also attracts students from around the world.
-The university's location on Florida's Space Coast puts it in close proximity to rich marine environments such as the Atlantic Ocean and Indian River Lagoon – something other oceanography graduate programs simply can't offer.
-The lagoon is the most diverse estuary in North America and miles of Florida coastline provides students with internships and potential employment with many local, state, and national agencies, marine environmental consulting firms, public aquaria, mariculture companies and private marine research organizations.
-Additionally, Florida Tech is located amidst the fifth largest high-tech workforce in the United States.
+The university’s location on Florida’s Space Coast puts it near rich marine environments such as the Atlantic Ocean and the Indian River Lagoon.
+The lagoon is the most diverse estuary in North America, and miles of Florida coastline provides students with internships and potential employment with many local, state, and national agencies, marine environmental consulting firms, public aquaria, mariculture companies, and private marine research organizations.
+Additionally, Florida Tech is in the middle of one of the largest high-tech workforces in the United States.